 What are the key reasons why companies brand or rebrand?

-The only constant in any business is change.
-Changing social, technology, economic, environmental, political and ethical factors all affect our market and competitive position.
+The only constant in any business is change that is why companies have a need to brand or rebrand themselves.
+Changing social, technology, economic, environmental, political and ethical factors all affect your market and competitive position.
 And your brand has to keep up and remain strong and relevant!

 As your business model and offering evolve in this ever-changing world your brand can start to look tired and lacks congruency with the direction your business wants to go.
 This is the point you should consider a rebrand.